IsraaSaad123/preliminary-study/README.md

 ### Condition 2: Data type disambiguation

 The element resolved is what data is stored: only transcribed text is stored; raw audio is not retained.
 (Targets the retention obligation, OB7.)
+Specificatoins generated from this prompt are stored under `disambiguated prompt 1/`.

 > **Prompt:**
 >